 After fitting the baseline model described in Sect.
-3.1, we carry out a blind search for additional emission/absorption features.
-Since the only discrete component present in the baseline model is the Fe K α , we may expect to detect also features (like the Fe K β /ionized Fe K α blend and the absorption lines described in R04 and M17) that appear in the average spectrum.
-Our purpose is to verify whether they are present at all times or do show some variations.
-We apply a procedure similar to that adopted in Tombesi et al. (2010): a second Gaussian component is included in the model, allowing for both positive and negative values of the normalization, and with width in the range 0.01-0.5 keV.
-Then the steppar command is launched simultaneously on the line energy parameter (which can vary from 4 to 10 keV, with increments of 5 eV) and the normalization parameter (from -6.5 to $+6.5 \times 10^{-5}$ photons/s/cm-2, with increments of 6.5×10^{-7} photons/s/cm-2).
-We then plot the significance contours corresponding to $\Delta \chi^2$ of -6.25, -7.81, -11.34 that, for three free parameters, represent a significance of the line of 1.6 (\geq 90%), 2 $(\geq 95\%)$, and 3 $(\geq 99\%)$ σ , respectively.
-An example of these contour plots is shown in Fig. 4, where an emission line is detected at $\sim 3\sigma$ at E \sim 6.9 keV and an absorption line is found at $\sim 2\sigma$ at ~ 7.9 keV.
-This procedure is repeated for all the 5ks-long, time-resolved spectra.
-Since the obscured/unobscured state of the X-ray source may influence the number and type (i.e. emission vs absorption) of lines, we analyzed separately the features detected in the two states.
+3.1, we carry out a blind search for additional emission and absorption features.
+As the only discrete component present in the baseline model is the Fe K $\alpha$ , we may expect to also detect features (like the Fe K $\beta$ /ionised Fe K $\alpha$ blend and the absorption lines described in R04 and M17) that appear in the average spectrum.
+Our purpose is to verify whether they are present at all times or rather show some variation.
+We apply a procedure similar to that adopted in Tombesi et al. (2010): a second Gaussian component is included in the model, allowing for both positive and negative values of the normalisation, and with width in the range 0.01-0.5 keV.
+Then the steppar command is launched simultaneously on the line energy parameter (which can vary from 4 to 10 keV, with increments of 5 eV) and the normalisation parameter (from -6.5 to $+6.5 \times 10^{-5}$ photons s-1 cm-3, with increments of $6.5 \times 10^{-7}$ photons s-1 cm-3).
+We then plot the significance contours corresponding to $\Delta \chi^2$ of -6.25, -7.81, and -11.34, which for three free parameters represent a significance of the line of 1.6 ( $\leq 90\%$ ), 2 ( $\leq 95\%$ ), and 3 ( $\leq 99\%$ ) $\sigma$ , respectively.
+An example of these contour plots is shown in Fig. 4, where an emission line is detected at $\sim 3\sigma$ at E $\sim 6.9$ keV and an absorption line is found at $\sim 2\sigma$ at $\sim 7.9$ keV.

+This procedure is repeated for all the 5 ks time-resolved spectra.
+As the obscuration state of the X-ray source may influence the number and type (i.e. emission vs absorption) of lines, we analysed the features detected in the two states separately.

-In Fig. 5 the distributions of the detected emission and absorption features as a function of their observed-frame energy are reported; each bin is 0.2 keV wide.
-The vertical dotted line represents the nominal energy of the Fe K α emission and is shown only as a visual reference, since in the current analysis this feature is already included in the model as a narrow emission line (see Sect.
+Figure 5 reports the distributions of the detected emission and absorption features as a function of their observed-frame energy.
+The vertical dotted line represents the nominal energy of the Fe K $\alpha$ emission and is shown only as a visual reference, because in the current analysis this feature is already included in the model as a narrow emission line (see Sect.
 3.2).
-The occurrences of the features are normalized to the number of analyzed spectra, 56 for the unobscured case and 32 for the obscured case.
+The occurrences of the features are normalised to the number of analysed spectra, that is, 56 for the unobscured case and 32 for the obscured case.
 Interestingly, the energy of the detected emission and absorption lines seems to cluster around certain values.
-Starting with the emission lines, in the unobscured data we recognize a small peak in the distribution (corresponding to a total of 8 detections in time-resolved spectra) at the energy of the K β /ionized K α line, corresponding to the $K\beta$ /ionized $K\alpha$ blend.
-In the obscured state (Fig. 5, bottom-left), most of the detected lines are clustered between ~ 5.6 keV and ~6.4 keV.
+Starting with the emission lines, in the unobscured data we recognise a small peak in the distribution (corresponding to a total of eight detections in time-resolved spectra) at the energy of the K $\beta$ /ionised K $\alpha$ line, corresponding to the K $\beta$ /ionised K $\alpha$ blend.
+In the obscured state (Fig. 5, bottom-left), most of the detected lines are clustered between $\sim$ 5.6 keV and $\sim$ 6.4 keV.

-For the absorption features, most of the detections cluster between $\sim\!6.4~\rm keV$ and $\sim\!7~\rm keV$.
+For the absorption features, most of the detections cluster between $\sim$ 6.4 keV and $\sim$ 7 keV.
 While no major difference is observed in the distribution of clustered features in unobscured and obscured observations, there seems to be a slight shift towards higher energies in the obscured datasets.